attainer/SimpleParallel/README.md

 }
 ```

-#partitioner
+#Partitioner

-Partitional make a decision how to distribute tasks.
+Partitioner make a decision how to distribute tasks.

 ```cmake
 class IPartitioner